Flo2009/README_Generator/README.md

 The Installation steps are:
-Get the App from my GitHub (link to the repo is below) Put it in your project folder and cd into it
-Once done with the work run "npm install"
+Get the App from my GitHub (link to the repo is below) Put it in your project folder and cd into the src folder Once done with the this run "npm install"
 Then run node index.js